People & Things that Inspire Me

 This is a fantastic magazine and website for maker ideas and general creativity.
 You should subscribe.
 I know I do!
 Boy, howdy!

 I try to pin things I find inspirational or that I want to refer to later for ideas.
+I guess that's what everyone is doing on/with Pinterest.
+Meh.

 A cool blog about fun and learning with electronics!